drinfernoo/repository.example/README.md

 </dir>
 ```
 ---
 After adding your source folders, simply run `_repo_generator.py`.
 This will create `.zip`s of all of the desired add-ons, and place them in subfolders called `zips`, along with the generated `addons.xml` and `addons.xml.md5`.
+As of version 3, this script can create distributions for Krypton, Leia, Matrix, and Nexus, as well as the generic "repo", which is intended to serve to any version (like for the repository itself, or any cross-version libraries and dependencies).

 ### Make your repository zip installable inside Kodi
 ---